Skip to content

 For many, finding alternative treatments to alleviate nerve pain is a priority.
 One such alternative that has been gaining attention in recent years is the use of medical cannabis.
 This herbal pain reliever may help address the many symptoms neuropathy patients suffer from while being safer to dose than most prescription medications.

-Medical cannabis, derived from the Cannabis sativa plant, contains various compounds known as cannabinoids.
+Medical marijuana, derived from the Cannabis sativa plant, contains various compounds known as cannabinoids.
 The most well-known of these compounds include tetrahydrocannabinol (THC) and cannabidiol (CBD).
 They interact with the body’s endocannabinoid system, which plays a crucial role in regulating pain, inflammation and overall nerve function.

 2. Ginger Root

 Additionally, ginger has been found to protect the nervous system from oxidative stress and toxins.
 These two are major contributors to nerve damage and pain.
-A review published in the International Journal of Preventive Medicine suggests that ginger has antioxidative properties that can help reduce pain sensations after intense physical activity.
+A review published in the International Journal of Preventive Medicine suggests that ginger has antioxidative and anti-inflammatory properties that can help reduce pain sensations after intense physical activity.
+[8]

 By incorporating ginger root into your diet, you may experience reduced nerve pain and improved overall nerve health.
 There are several ways to incorporate ginger root into your daily routine to help alleviate nerve pain: